VadimSteckler/RedHatTest/README.md

 5. Lift the pump handle and insert the nozzle into the fuel cap.

-6. Once the nozzle is in the hole firmly, squeeze the handle, as shown in the graphic below:
+6. Once the nozzle is in the hole firmly, squeeze the handle, as shown below:

     ![Figure 2](RH_test_2.jpg)